 I suppose I should have said it earlier, but this post is really about two books: All the Colors of the Earth and the book that led me to it, Jamie C. Martin’s Give Your Child the World.
 Her vision for giving her kids a global perspective helped clarify my desire to open our daughters’ eyes to the fact that people all over the world are beautifully different: not all adult men wear plaid and go on at great length about artisan beer.
 Not all cities have a population of folks who could easily have come from this video.

 And not all children have fair skin made extra pale by the long gray winters spent indoors.

 With that in mind, I bought my pile of books, and this one was at the very top.
 All the Colors of the Earth is a slender picture book that opens with the line, “Children come in all the colors of the earth.”
 Sheila Hamanaka goes on to describe the many varying shades of skin color in terms of nature:

 “The roaring browns of bears and soaring eagles,

 The whispering golds of late summer grasses,

 My girls loved this book.
-I got a little sniffly, too, as I read it, because it was a beautiful affirmation of God’s work in making each one of us different: rather than lumping us into groups without subtlety, Hamanaka treats skin color as a spectrum with gradients and variation.
+I loved it too, because it was a beautiful affirmation of God’s work in making each one of us different: rather than lumping us into groups without subtlety, Hamanaka treats skin color as a spectrum with gradients and variation.
 My daughters, by this book, are not “white” but “the tinkling pinks of tiny seashells by the rumbling sea.”
-And I hope that as they befriend children whose skin color varies from their own, they think not in terms of “black” or “brown,” but in words like “cinnamon, walnut and wheat.”
+And I hope that as they befriend children whose skin color varies from their own, they think not in terms of “black” or “brown,” but in words like “cinnamon,” “walnut,” and “wheat.”